turingschool-examples/favorites-tracker-api/README.md

 ## Project Setup

 * Clone down this repo and run `npm install`
-* If you don't have postgresSQl, scroll down to `Setup Postgresql` and follow those steps.
+* If you don't have postgresSQl, scroll down to `Setup Postgresql` and follow those steps
-* Run `npm start` - visit `localhost:3001/api/users` - you should see a json response with a single user.
+* Run `npm start` - visit `localhost:3001/` - you should see a JSON response some information

 ## Setup Postgresql